-- Sending a handwritten thank-you card after you receive the gift. - Including the donor on any trip updates you do before, during or after the trip, if they would like to be included. - Sending a personal email after the trip with a photo from the build and thanking supporters again for their help. - Including your supporters in your virtual team, if your team is using the virtual team opportunity. - Throwing a thank-you party once you get home and sharing stories, photos and videos from your trip. - Bringing a small gift of appreciation from the trip, such as something personal and handmade or special from the community you visited.
+- A handwritten thank-you card after receiving the gift. - Include the donor on any trip updates you do before, during or after the trip, if they would like to be included. - Send them a personal email after the trip with a photo from the build and thank them again for their help. - If your team is using the virtual team opportunity, include them in your virtual team. - Throw a thank-you party once you get home and share stories, photos and videos from your trip. - Bring a small gift of appreciation from the trip, such as something personal and handmade or special from the community you visited.

-Whatever you do, make sure it is personal and heartfelt and acknowledges your supporters for the profound impact of their gift on a family and on a community.
+Whatever you do, make sure it is personal and heartfelt and acknowledges them for the profound impact of their gift on a family and on a community.

-If the only prayer you said in your whole life was 'thank you,' that would suffice."
+"If the only prayer you said in your whole life was 'thank you,' that would suffice."

-Meister Eckhart
+- Meister Eckhart